 PWA & Offline Support

-The @docmd/plugin-pwa plugin transforms your documentation into a Progressive Web App (PWA).
-It adds a web manifest for mobile installation and registers a service worker for intelligent offline caching, ensuring your technical manuals remain accessible even in low-connectivity environments.
+The @docmd/plugin-pwa plugin turns your documentation into a Progressive Web App.
+It writes a web manifest for mobile installation and registers a service worker that caches pages for offline reading.

 Configuration